Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │  • Conserved: ||f||² = ||F||² (Parseval)                      │
 │                                                                 │
-│  The "energy" is the same in both domains.                     │ │  This energy is the "hope" of the signal—its content.         │ │                                                                 │
+│  The "energy" is the same in both domains.                     │ │  This energy is the "hope" of the signal, its content.        │ │                                                                 │ └─────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────┘
 ```